Noise we are not able to investigate

 Noise nuisance from construction works is controlled by Section 60 and Section 61 Control of Pollution Act 1974.
 This note does not cover noise from DIY by residents which is covered by Section 80 Environmental Protection Act 1990.

 The local authority has an agreed policy on construction sites.
-The policy provides that, except in exceptional circumstances, noisy construction works will only be carried out between 8am-6pm Monday to Friday, from 8am-1pm on Saturdays and not at all on Sundays, Bank or Public holidays.
+The 2006 policy provides that, except in exceptional circumstances, noisy construction works will only be carried out between 8am-6pm Monday to Friday, from 8am to 1pm on Saturdays and not at all on Sundays, Bank or Public holidays.

-The new COCP will ask contractors to categorise the construction site in order to simplify the S61 application process.
+The 2023 COCP will ask contractors to categorise the construction site in order to simplify the S61 application process.

 View the construction site categories.